 This paper differs from other papers in the HSPS and History & Politics Triposes in that it does not have a very extensive reading list.
-In fact, the core materials for this course are the lecture slides and the various other materials related to the lectures and practical sessions in the first part of the paper.
-These materials will be made available through the paper's Moodle site.
+In fact, the core materials for this course are the online materials (videos and the slides that are included in them) and the various other materials related to the practical sessions, online materials and supervisions in the first part of the paper.
+These materials will be made available through the paper's Moodle page.
 Students should make sure to study these materials carefully when preparing for the exam.

-Although the lecture slides and practical session notes are the core materials for this paper, it will also be useful at times to consult a statistics textbook.
+Although the slides and practical session notes are the core materials for this paper, it will also be useful at times to consult a statistics textbook.
 There are many such textbooks.
 Useful ones are:

-- Andy Field, Jeremy Miles and Zoë Field, Discovering Statistics Using R (London: Sage, 2012) - Roger Tarling, Statistical Modelling for Social Researchers: Principles and Practice (London: Routledge, 2009) - Paul M. Kellstedt and Guy D. Whitten, The Fundamentals of Political Science Research (3rd ed) (Cambridge: Cambridge University Press, 2018)
+- Andy Field, Jeremy Miles and Zoë Field, Discovering Statistics Using R (Sage, 2012) - Roger Tarling, Statistical Modelling for Social Researchers: Principles and Practice (Routledge, 2009) - Paul M. Kellstedt and Guy D. Whitten, The Fundamentals of Political Science Research (3rd ed) (Cambridge University Press, 2018)

-The most relevant chapters from these textbooks for this paper are indicated in the table with the specific lecture topics below.
+The most relevant chapters from these textbooks for this paper are indicated below in the table with the specific topics covered in the videos.